• Skip to main content

 All you need to do to level the forks is press a button on the tilt lever while tilting the mast and it will automatically stop once it's at 90°.

-These use a small gauge to show you the mast tilt degree.
+This gauge displays the mast tilt degree.

 Why Is it Important to Tilt the Mast When Picking up a Load on a Forklift?